Start Your Future at Illinois

-The undergraduate chemistry program at UIUC always ranks among the top five programs in the USA in the number of total majors and in the number of ACS-approved students who graduate in a given year.
+The undergraduate chemistry program at UIUC ranks among the largest in the USA in the number of majors, including ACS-approved bachelor's degrees.
 Our program is widely recognized by employers and graduate schools as one of the strongest in the U.S. We have an outstanding Career Services Office that arranges on-campus interviews for our graduates with a wide variety of the best chemical companies in the USA.
 Students who perform well in our program and wish to attend graduate school find that they are recruited by the top graduate schools in the country.

 The undergraduate chemistry program at the University of Illinois at Urbana-Champaign (UIUC) features diverse opportunities for students.
 Two programs of study are offered: the Specialized Curriculum in Chemistry and Sciences and Letters Chemistry major.
 There is also a Chemistry Minor option.

 The Specialized Curriculum is a professional program endorsed by the American Chemical Society (ACS).
 It is aimed at students who wish to become professional chemists after the bachelor's degree or who wish to go on to graduate school in chemistry.
 A degree in the specialized Curriculum in Chemistry requires approximately 130 semester hours for graduation, over half of which are specifically prescribed.
 A student electing this option should begin taking a strong technical program their freshman year; otherwise it may be difficult to complete this specialized program in four years.
 Students interested in an environmental chemistry career may opt to pursue the Environmental Chemistry Option as a part of the Specialized Curriculum.